Climate and Atmospheric Science MRes

 Why study at Leeds:

-• Advance your research skills and be regarded as a researcher within the School of Earth and Environment, expected to work closely with the Institute for Climate and Atmospheric Science (ICAS) staff, attend seminars and other events, and present your research at the annual ICAS Science Conference along with academics and doctoral researchers.
+• Advance your research skills and be regarded as a researcher within the School of Earth and Environment, expected to work closely with academic and research staff, attend seminars and other events, and present your research at the annual ICAS Science Conference along with academics and doctoral researchers.

-• Tailor your course to suit your career or research aspirations, choosing from our large and diverse selection of optional modules.
+• Tailor your course to suit your career or research aspirations, choosing from our diverse selection of optional modules.

 • Access research-grade equipment that’ll assist your project work, including the University’s Research Computing facility, the Cohen Geochemistry labs, MetLab and electron microscopes, depending on your chosen topic.

-• Develop practical research skills through an introductory field trip to Dale Fort.
+• Develop hands-on practical experience and research skills through an introductory residential trip, usually to Dale Fort Centre in South Wales.

 Course details

-This course is designed to provide you with an optimum combination of specialist scientific knowledge and transferable skills that are required for a career as a research scientist in industry or in a university.
-You’ll have the opportunity to align the course to your career aspirations, through a large range of optional modules that build on the world-leading research conducted across the university.
+This course is designed to provide you with an optimum combination of specialist scientific knowledge and transferable skills that are required for a career as a research scientist in atmospheric science or climate in industry or in a university.
+You’ll have the opportunity to align the course to your career aspirations, through a range of optional modules that build on the world-leading research conducted across the university.

 Course structure